-Nonresidential: spaces in mixed-use buildings other than residential, common space, or residential parking garages, such as commercial retail or office spaces that do not serve and support the residents.
-Parking garages or lots where the cost of the energy use of the parking garage or lot is not the responsibility of the Builder/Developer, Building Owner or Property Manager, are considered nonresidential.
+Nonresidential: spaces in mixed-use buildings other than residential or common space, such as commercial retail or office spaces that do not serve and support the residents.

 Performance Rating: percent reduction in the baseline building performance compared to the proposed building performance or as-built performance across all end-uses, normalized to represent improvement relative to the reference edition of 90.1.